-This trail is filled with various geological features.
-Starting out in an alluvial fan, you continue along into a creek bed until you reach a small waterfall or rock wall (depending on the creeks water levels).
+Starting out in an alluvial fan, continue along into a creek bed until reaching a small waterfall or rock wall (depending on the creeks water levels).
 Here you will have to decide to climb over the rock (good foot & hand holds) or backtrack a short distance and wander up the right side and walk along the top.

 Carrying on you will enter a very steep walled section of the creek bed.
 It’ll lead you to a dead end with sheer, rock walls over 25 ft high.
 Backing out of this canyon, you are able to go up the right side again and pass over this section.
 A distinguishable trail is visible in the ground at this point until eventually leading back to the creek bed.

 Note: this trail is best done in the fall when water levels are low.

 Difficulty: Moderately easy